Galatea (novel)

-Galatea marked the beginning of a sharp decline in the quality and quantity of Cain’s literary output.
+Galatea marked the beginning of a sharp decline in the quality and quantity of Cain's literary output.
 He would not publish another work until his novel Mignon in 1963.

-Plot Summary
+Plot summary

 Duke Webster, a young prize fighter turned trainer has a talent for helping his boxers achieve their competitive divisional weight.
 When he steals $86, a judge sentences him to work for a gentleman restaurateur, Val Valenty, to pay off the debt.
-Holly Hollis Valenty, Val’s wife, suffers from morbid obesity.
+Holly Hollis Valenty, Val's wife, suffers from morbid obesity.
 Val, who encourages her eating disorder, hopes the condition will kill her.
-Duke compassionately applies his skills to save Holly, but his intervention on Holly’s behalf alarms Val.
+Duke compassionately applies his skills to save Holly, but his intervention on Holly's behalf alarms Val.
 True to the legend, Holly is transfigured into a goddess-like beauty.
 Duke and Holly fall in love.
 The jealous Val dies in a failed attempt to murder the adulterous couple.
 They stand trial, accused of murdering him, but are exonerated after a protracted defense.

-The couple move to Nevada and to establish a weight-loss ranch.
+The couple move to Nevada and establish a weight-loss ranch.

 Publishing Background

-Cain's dwindling income in 1952 compelled him to write a novel “to bring in some quick money with a commercial success.”
+Cain's dwindling income in 1952 compelled him to write a novel "to bring in some quick money with a commercial success."

 Suffering from dangerously high cholesterol, Cain was successfully treated by his physician through a special diet.
 During his treatment, Cain conceived a tale based on the mythological Galatea, but updated it so that the device that transforms the woman into an irresistible beauty is a weight reduction program.

 At the request of his publisher Alfred A. Knopf, Cain retained the legend's happy ending, rather than the one in which "a man creates a woman, then compulsively kills her."
 Cain provided this alternate ending, in which the protagonists live happily ever after.
-Though Knopf considered Galatea “not up to your best in my opinion” he paid Cain $4,000 in advance for the work.
+Though Knopf considered Galatea "not up to your best in my opinion" he paid Cain $4,000 in advance for the work.

 Galatea was never a best-seller, though it sold 14,000 hard-back copies by the end of 1952, and ultimately appeared in paperback.
 Film director Otto Preminger expressed interest in adapting the work, placing a $1000 option on the novel, but never acted on it.

 Cain would not publish another novel for ten years.

 Themes

 In Galatea, Cain employs his notable first-person narrative voice made famous in his novels of the 1930s, such as The Postman Always Rings Twice and Double Indemnity.
 The narrative form and framework are retained in Galatea, but the murderous and sexual compulsions that drive the early protagonists are absent.
 Biographer Paul Skenazy writes:

-Skenazy adds that Galatea, and much of Cain’s subsequent work, “features characters who are successful, well-educated, and come from established families, and show respect for the standards and proprieties of society.”
+Skenazy adds that Galatea, and much of Cain's subsequent work, "features characters who are successful, well-educated, and come from established families, and show respect for the standards and proprieties of society."